WilliamTrindade/williamtrindade/README.md

 ### Hi there 👋
+I'm a Software Engineer, passionate about learn and use new technologies and solving complex problems, using the most diverse programming languages, mostly using PHP, Java and JS.
+I'm majoring in Systems for Internet, working as a Full-Stack developer and producing content for my personal website.
 ___
 ### Status :
-Backend Developer.
+Full-stack Developer.
-Systems for Internet student at [UFSM - Brazil](https://www.ufsm.br/)
+Systems for Internet student [@UFSM - Brazil](https://www.ufsm.br/)
 ___
 ### Social Profiles :
 - [YouTube](https://www.youtube.com/channel/UCTRhg1SWfL5HnF6-9xuIg-A)